 Pingwe, Dongwe & The Michamvi Peninsula

-A handful of laid back bars and restaurants take full advantage of the views and it’s a lovely way to spend an evening even if you’re not staying on the western side.
+A handful of laid-back bars and restaurants take full advantage of the views, and it’s a lovely way to spend an evening, even if you’re not staying on the western side.

-Perched on a tiny coral outcrop about 30 metres off Pingwe beach, this simple, thatched cottage serves a lunch-time menu of fresh seafood daily and, depending on the tide, you’ll have to catch a boat there or back (or swim!).
+Perched on a tiny coral outcrop about 30 meters off Pingwe beach, this simple, thatched cottage serves a lunchtime menu of fresh seafood daily, and depending on the tide, you’ll have to catch a boat there or back (or swim!).

 This is especially true on the northeast of Michamvi Peninsula, which bears the brunt of the northeaster at this time of year.